Charles de Schwartzenberg: Belgian Revolution

 A few months later, he married a wealthy noblewoman by the name of Augustine, who was of French and Flemish descent.
 Augustine was the daughter of Count Auguste de Norman d’Audenhove, former chamberlain of the Austrian Emperor Francis I. The De Norman d'Audenhove family were a part of the Dutch and Belgian nobilities.

 Hungarian Revolution

 After going bankrupt in 1846, he moved to Düsseldorf with his wife, attempting to join the Sardinian army in 1848, but to no avail.
 Shortly after, he joined the Hungarian army and fought in the Hungarian Revolution of 1848 against Austrian forces as a lieutenant colonel in the 5th Hussar regiment.
 He worked closely with high-ranking generals such as Józef Bem, György Kmety, and Henryk Dembiński.
 They would all also enter into Ottoman service in the near future.
 Schwartzenberg was captured by Austrian soldiers in the Battle of Temesvár in August 1849, and was imprisoned for 14 months.
-He was released in October of 1850, and was treated well due to his noble status.
+He was released in October 1850, and was treated well due to his noble status.